diogo-pessoa/milestoneThree/UserStories.md

   - Implementation is based on the MiniProject(flask) search lesson: [Search Within The Database](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+DCP101+2017_T3/courseware/9e2f12f5584e48acb3c29e9b0d7cc4fe/0d4e3419132440d9b2c0943f80dc54a8/)

+  - **Work-In-Progress** As a user I can Edit book details
+    - New route book.edit()
+    - New book_model.update_book() With Call to mongoDB to update object by Id
+    - New template edit.html with HTML form
+    - **Test** Added unittest to validate book input and output
+    - **Test** New selenium test validation check for existing fields and if form fields are loaded on template

 ## Features Left to Implement

 - As a user I can Add new books

-- As a user I can Edit book details

 - As a Moderator I can review book information and tag when it is validated